GenoMixer/Myeloid-Panel-Coverage/README.md

 ## Usage
 1. Create a samplesheet with the corresponding samples and targeted genes as depicted here.
-The file should be named as following "Run_" + "Date" + "_Genliste.txt":
+The file should be named as following "Run_" + "Date" + "_Genliste.txt" and stored in the toplevel directory of the flowcell folder:

 ```bash
 57204	ASXL1,TP53,RUNX1,IDH1,IDH2